 - Stemming rules

-Equivalent synonyms may be separated with commas and give no explicit mapping.
+Equivalent synonyms may be separated with commas and will give no explicit mapping (that is, the listed terms are equivalent).
 This allows the same synonym file to be used in different synonym handling strategies.

 The Lucid plural stemmer is designed to focus on stemming of plural words into their singular forms.
-It is not perfect, but it is rule-based and the rules can be supplemented and tuned to handle a wide range of exceptions.
-Individual words can be protected from stemming and individual words can be given special-case stem words.
+It is rule-based, so the rules can be supplemented and tuned to handle a wide range of exceptions.
+Individual words can be protected from stemming and can be given special-case stem words.
 But usually, general patterns cover wide classes of words.

 Input token does not need to be lower case, but stemming change will be lower case.

 The filter (factory) is named com.lucid.analysis.LucidPluralStemFilterFactory.
 It has a "rules" parameter which names the rules file.
-The default rules file name is LucidStemRules_en.txt.
+The default rules file is named LucidStemRules_en.txt and found in $LWE_HOME/conf/solr/cores/collection1_0/conf.
 It is expected that each natural language will have its own stemming rules file.
+This file is also specific to each collection.

 - Exclamation point indicates a comment or comment line to be ignored.